RamadanIbrahem98/ChatApp/README.md

 ### Handling the Active Job and Sidekiq Errors

 Right now, I'm not handling the Active Job and Sidekiq errors.
 I need to implement a way to handle the errors by sending the error message to the user and maybe retry the job.

+### Configure a Cache Store

+I need to configure a cache store to cache the messages and chat rooms to reduce the database load.

+### Testing

+I need to write tests for the application.

 ## API Documentation